Gap Year Medical Volunteering Programs

 This type of project is not just for those studying Medicine – it is also useful if you are going to university to study Nursing, Physiotherapy, Dentistry or any other medical-related career.

-What will I do during my Medical Gap year project?
+What will I do during my medical program?